Fersh/godot-mcp/game/devlog.md

 ## Date: 2025-12-06 - Item Tier System & Weapon Type Expansion

 ### Summary
 Implemented a difficulty-based item tier system where items scale based on the difficulty they drop from, not time survived.
 Added STAFF weapon type for casters and updated character weapon mappings.
 Added Mythic rarity exclusive to Endless mode.
+Added dedicated axe sprites and expanded weapon variety.

 ### Key Design Goals
 - Items are tied to difficulty tier, not survival time